Ministry News Roundup – July 2022

 Prison Fellowship Peru (Fraternidad Carcelaria del Perú) recently celebrated its 39th anniversary!
 Watch their celebration video here!

 The Washington Secretariat had a special visitor!
 Prison Fellowship South Korea Executive Director Samuel Kwak spent time with the Global Impact team, examining programs that will make a difference in the lives of South Korean prisoners, their families and victims.
-In-depth discussions were held about Sycamore Tree Project and our Restorative Justice Framework.
+In-depth discussions were held about Sycamore Tree Project: Justice and Peace®: Justice and Peace and our Restorative Justice Framework.

 Prison Fellowship Brazil (Fraternidade Brasileira de Assistência aos Condenados) celebrated 50 years of the Association for the Protection and Assistance of the Convicted (APAC), an alternative prison model based on restorative justice practices, reconciliation and restoration.
 PFI President and CEO Andy Corley and PFI Latin America and Caribbean Senior Regional Director Dorestela Medina both spoke at the event, leading both a keynote address and a roundtable discussion.
 Read more about the event here.